gsoules/AvantCommon/README.md

 When enabled, the Lightbox feature lets you click on a thumbnail to see it's original-size image appear in a popup.
 You can then click the large image in the popup to see the next image on the page (and continue clicking to see the others).
 You can also use the popup's left and right arrows to set the other imageson the page.
-You can close the popup by licking on the X in the upper right corner of the popup, or by clicking on the page outside the popup, or by using the Esc key.
+You can close the popup by clicking on the X in the upper right corner of the popup, or by clicking on the page outside the popup, or by using the Esc key.

 To enable the Lightbox feature, add the following line of code just above the closing `</body>` tag in your theme's `footer.php` file.